In 1986, she told David Letterman about meeting the president.

-In the summer of 1947, the Mark II was spitting out results that were wrong.
+In the summer of 1947, the Mark II spit out incorrect results.
 The programmers discovered the cause of the malfunction was a moth.
 It was taken out of the computer with tweezers and taped into a page of the logbook.
 Someone wrote, “First actual bug found.”

 Grace Hopper is often credited with plucking the moth from the computer and coining the expression ‘computer bug.’
 Actually, usage of the term dates to Thomas Edison.
 But Grace Hopper popularized the term as she continued to develop computers.